Understanding the decision tree structure#

 node=1 is a leaf node with value=[[1.
 0. 0.]].

-The tree_.value array is a 3D array of shape [n_nodes, n_classes, n_outputs] which provides the count of samples reaching a node for each class and for each output.
-Each node has a value array which is the number of weighted samples reaching this node for each output and class.
+The tree_.value array is a 3D array of shape [n_nodes, n_classes, n_outputs] which provides the proportion of samples reaching a node for each class and for each output.
+Each node has a value array which is the proportion of weighted samples reaching this node for each output and class with respect to the parent node.

 Note: In this example, n_outputs=1, but the tree classifier can also handle multi-output problems.
 The value array at each node would just be a 2D array instead.